OPERATION - 10 March - 7 April 2021

 Dear Sirs / Madams,

-Having not received a reply to below email sent on 18/03/2021 at 1703Z, it would be appreciated if JRCC Tripoli could please provide this vessel with a feedback.
+Having not received a reply to below email sent on 18/03/2021 at 1703Z, it would be appreciated if Tripoli could please provide this vessel with a feedback.

-MV Ocean Viking understands that within the framework of the relevant Conventions and Regulations, the European Commission and United Nations High Commissioner for Refugees issued clear positions stating that currently Libya does not meet the criteria for being designated as a place of safety for the purpose of disembarkation following rescue at sea (https://www.refworld.org/docid/5b8d02314.html)
+MV Ocean Viking understands that within the framework of the relevant Conventions and Regulations, the European Commission and United Nations High Commissioner for Refugees issued clear positions stating that currently Libya does not meet the criteria for being designated as a for the purpose of disembarkation following rescue at sea (https://www.refworld.org/docid/5b8d02314.html)

 Please acknowledge receipt of this message.